sschepis/physics-papers/README.md

 A repository of my main works on physics.
 Discusses Observational Equivalence, thermodynamics, observation, entropy, life, consciousness, and other physics topics

+## Bollzmann Entropy Formula

+This paper presents the Boltzmann entropy formula, which states that the entropy of a system is proportional to the natural logarithm of the number of microstates that correspond to a particular macrostate.
+This formula is based on the idea that entropy is a measure of the number of possible arrangements of the particles in a system, and that the entropy of a system increases as the number of possible arrangements increases.
+This formula has been used to calculate the entropy of a system in various thermodynamic states, including ideal gases, solids, and liquids.

 ## Observational Equivalence

-This is the foundational principle I employ to build the theories presented here.
-It states that if two systems are mathematically identical and cannot be differentiated mathematically, then those systems are fundamentally equivalent, and valid inferences can be made using these equivalencies.
+This paper presents the Principle of Observational Equivalence, the foundational principle employed to build the theories presented here.
+It states that if two systems are methematically equivalent, then those systems are functionally equivalent, and valid logical and mathematical inferences can be made using these equivalencies.

 ## The Nature of Observation, Thermodynamics, and Quantum Mechanics

-In this paper, I present a model of the observer and observation from a thermodynamics perspective.
-Called entrodynamics, this model defines the observer in thermodynamic terms, giving us empirical definitions for observer, observation, and determinism.
+This paper presents a thermodynamic model of the observer. giving empirical definitions for observer, observation, and determinism.

 ## The Physics of Observation

-This paper presents a mathematical foundation for Entrodynamics, modeling the primary terms and actions mathematically.
+This paper presents a mathematical foundation for a new physics of the observer, modeling the primary terms and actions mathematically.